pschoffer/huset-priser/README.md

 ## Prerequisites

-In order to use this script you must have install package `jq` for working with JSON.
+In order to use this script you must have installed package `jq` for working with JSON.
 Fedora/CentOS/RedHat:
 ```
 # dnf install jq